CONGENITAL SCOLIOSIS

 • The bones (vertebrae) in the spine may not form normally

-• One or more bones in the spine may be absent
+• An absence of bones in the spine

 • Bones may partially form

-Also, our doctors outline all options and every effort is made to take the most conservative route possible.
-“Firstly, I involve my patients and their families in the decision-making for their child’s treatment, carefully tailoring the management to their medical & social needs and constraints.
+Also, our doctors look at all options and they will always try the most conservative route possible.
+“Firstly, I involve my patients and their families in the decision-making for their child’s treatment.
+I carefully tailor the management to their medical & social needs and constraints.
 In addition, I believe in an informed patient and family, treating every child as I would my own.”
 Dr. Shyam Kishan

 Symptoms